betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    For projects that involve persistent data formats, provide users with documentation about how to convert their data to another format.
    For projects for which decent alternative software products exist, ensure users are aware of these alternatives.

-By following various of these suggested actions, a project can be effectively discontinued in a partially completed state while retaining as much of the computer science know-how as possible for posterity.
+By following many of these suggested actions, a project can be effectively discontinued in a partially completed state while retaining as much of the computer science knowledge as possible for posterity.